harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-delete-event-source-mapping.md

 <div>
  Deletion of event source mapping from a lambda function can be very critical, it can lead to scenarios like failing to update DB when an event trigger this can break the service and impacts their delivery.
 Such scenarios can still occur despite whatever availability aids AWS provides or we determine.

-It will help us to know if we do have proper error handling or auto recovery configured for such scenarios.
-So this category of chaos fault helps you to build the immunity of the application undergoing any such scenarios.
+It will help us know if we have proper error handling or auto recovery configured for such scenarios.
+So this category of chaos fault helps you build the immunity of the application undergoing such scenarios.
 </div>
 </details>